USACE-WaterManagement/pythonCWMS/README.md

 ![alt text](./screenshots/image-5.png)

 Click `Install Portable Python` to install.
+Please be patient, it may take up to 10 minutes to install.

 ### General Usage
 - Use `pythonCWMS` in the command line to run python.